Structure of the Malaysian Army: 165th Military Intelligence Battalion

 The 165th Military Intelligence Battalion (Abbr.: 165 MIB; Batalion ke-165 Risik Tentera Darat) is an elite formation of the Malaysian Army that provides advanced surveillance and special reconnaissance capabilities.
 Originally part of the Royal Intelligence Corps, its personnel were once spread across army divisions.
 In 2017, the battalion was reorganised as an Independent Army Troop formation reporting directly to the Chief of Army, although it continues to recruit its members from the Royal Intelligence Corps.

 The battalion is organised into four specialised teams: the Tactical Surveillance Platoon (Platun Pengawasan Tektikal), the UAV Surveillance and Reconnaissance Team (Tim UAV), the Battlefield Surveillance Radar Team (Tim Radar), and the Security/Counter-intelligence Team (Tim Keselamatan/Risik Balas).
 It is capable of operating independently as a special operations-capable intelligence unit, supplying real-time intelligence to any army formations at the direction of the Chief of Army.
 It may also be attached to elite forces of the Malaysian Armed Forces (MAF) to provide dedicated intelligence support during special operations.

 The 165th Military Intelligence Battalion is not the only elite intelligence formation linked to the Royal Intelligence Corps.
 The 91st Intelligence Operations Group (91 Gerup Operasi Perisikan), which is under the command of the Malaysian Defence Intelligence Organisation, also conducts specialist intelligence functions within the MAF.

 Malaysian Army Aviation

 The Malaysian Army Aviation is the aviation arm of the Malaysian Army, responsible for providing rotary-wing air support to Army formations as directed by the Chief of Army.
-Formerly known as the Army Air Corps, its headquarters is located at Kluang Army Air Base within Camp Mahkota, Johor.
+Formerly known as the Army Air Corps, its headquarters is located at Kluang Airport within Camp Mahkota, Johor.
 The formation is commanded by a one-star general and currently comprises three flying squadrons, which are designated as regiments in line with Army tradition.